AriyaVatan/Mini-Shop/README.md

 ## Architecture

-Feature-based folder structure with separated modules for:
+Feature-based folder structure with dedicated modules for:

 * Products
 * Cart